Take a look at just some of the vast range of resources that are offered by your libraries.

 Literacy resources for adults learning to read and learning to speak English, including graded readers that come with CDs and simplified versions of popular books.
 These are mainly held at Hornsby library, but can be transferred to any of the Shire’s libraries on request.

-Hornsby Library has a vast array of local study resources on Hornsby Shire and the surrounding region including books, photos, newspapers, maps, plans, Council reports and archival material.
-There is also an online Street and Place Name Database you can search.
+Hornsby Library has a vast array of local studies resources on Hornsby Shire and the surrounding region including books, photos, newspapers, maps, plans, Council reports and archival material.
+Search our extensive online local studies database Hornsby Shire Recollects for digitised local studies content.

 If you’re looking for detailed statistics a great source is the Australian Bureau of Statistics.